ISISComputingGroup/ibex_developers_manual/NICOS/Configuring-and-Running-a-New-Nicos-Instrument.md

 * have a ```nicos.conf``` file in the root ```nicos-core``` directory, pointing at the instrument we wish to run.
 For example, to run the instrument ```IbexTestInstrument```, the file would contain:
 	[nicos]
 	instrument = IbexTestInstrument

 Now, as we need the correct EPICS and CA macros to be set for running genie_python commands (and ultimately Nicos to run with all the other Ibex instrument processes), we need to launch Nicos processes through an EPICS terminal.
 This terminal already sets a macro ```INSTRUMENT```, which gives us the option to simply have an instrument directory called ```custom/NDXXXX", e.g. for ```NDXDEMO``` we would have ```custom/NDXDEMO```.

+For testing purposes though it's more convenient to have a ```nicos.conf``` file specifying the instrument to launch, even when running from an EPICS terminal.